ontech7/smart-screen-app/README.md

 # Sorry

-The UI is poor designed.
+The UI is poorly designed.